 What is a compliance management system?
-I have been asked this question many times, and I have come to learn that the best way to answer this question is not to explain all of the components of a compliance management system, but rather to explain what a compliance management system does.
+I have been asked this question many times, and I have come to learn that the best way to answer this question is not to not only explain all of the components of a compliance management system, but to also explain what a compliance management system does.

 Overview of a Compliance Management System